OskarHulter/build-your-first-website-challenge/README.md

 - As a web user, always make sure to visit pages with active SSL protection (visible by a lock beside the URL)
 - While we are developing our page, it's OK to remove this protective layer.

+## Adding classes

+Visual Studio Code can sometimes infer what you want to do based on the context:
+- put your cursor inside a tag
+- press c
+- press TAB
+- class="" should replace your c

+If this doesn't work, just type it out manually.